How the New EU-Wide Law Affects Your Firm

 - Use 2-factor authentication for cloud apps – with your cloud apps and solutions, it’s vital to know where the data is stored and to ensure you have 2-factor authentication (2FA) enabled for these apps.
-Security encryption tools like Authanvil or Okta sit across all your systems, allowing you to assign 2FA policies, single sign-ons and bring-your-own-device policies for staff to all the cloud apps you’re using in the firm.
+Security encryption tools like Authanvil sit across all your systems, allowing you to assign 2FA policies, single sign-ons and bring-your-own-device policies for staff to all the cloud apps you’re using in the firm.

 - Train staff on good data practices – your whole practice should be up to speed on best practice when it comes to managing data, but GDPR provides an incentive to get formal training in place and to enhance your staff’s understanding of data security.

 - New contracts for all employees – whether you run your HR in-house or have outsourced to a third party, you’ll need to update your employment contracts to cover privacy and employment data under GDPR.

 - Appoint a Data Protection Officer – If your firm has over 250 employees, you’re legally bound to appoint a Data Protection Officer, but there’s value to defining this role whatever size your firm – giving you a senior person to oversee the whole process and ensure the firm’s compliance.

 - Have a clear plan in place – get your GDPR compliance plan in place as a matter of urgency, so you can clearly demonstrate that you’re taking action.

 By taking clear, decisive action now, keeping your firm compliant with the GDPR legislation needn’t be a headache.
 It’s a great chance to review your data processes, educate your staff and enhance the overall security of the practice – while ticking the right compliance boxes.